["trends"]

 6. Black Magic

 Add a bit of spectacle to your evening with the Black Magic cocktail—a spooky drink packed with delicious flavor.
-Made with black vodka, grenadine, and lemon-lime soda, this Halloween cocktail gets its ink-like appearance when you stir in the black vodka.
+Made with black vodka, grenadine, and lemon-lime soda, this cocktail gets its ink-like appearance when you stir in the black vodka.

 Taste-wise, it’s like Shirley Temple basically walked into a bar and drank a shot of vodka.
 We suggest you serve it in a highball glass filled with ice, unstirred, to let your friends create some black magic of their own.
 It’s a thrilling surprise that everyone is sure to enjoy!